There is something strange about Christmas.

 The essence of Christmas is in going outside the camp, where there are strangers, where Jesus resided and where he sought his own, bearing his reproach (Hebrews 13:13), and gathering in the redeemed from the highways and the byways, forsaking the familiar landscape and seeking the lasting city that is to come.
 Have we sought to entertain strangers, people unlike us in appearance or culture or tradition, but spiritual brethren in heart and soul?
 Are we ready to take on the reproach of the world for the sake of Christ and his gospel?

-This Christmas, embrace the oddity, that which causes angels to desire to look into the incarnation of redemption.
+This Christmas, embrace the oddity that causes angels to desire to look into the incarnation of redemption.
 Go outside the camp, yearn for the lasting city, echo the joyful songs of the angels, make your home welcome to strangers, and to the King, the one born on Christmas day.